Interaction-Grounded Learning with Action-inclusive Feedback: Discussion

+We have presented a new approach to solving Interaction-Grounded Learning, in which an agent learns to interact with the environment in the absence of any explicit reward signals.
+Compared to a prior solution~\citep{xie2021interaction}, the proposed AI-IGL approach removes the assumption of conditional independence of actions and the feedback vector by treating the latent reward as a latent state.
+It thereby provably solves IGL for action-inclusive feedback vectors.
+By viewing the feedback as containing an action-(latent) reward pair which is an unobserved latent space, we propose latent reward learning using a contrastive learning approach.
+This solution concept naturally connects to latent state discovery in rich-observation reinforcement learning~\citep[e.g.,][]{dann2018oracle,du2019provably,misra2020kinematic}.
+On the other hand, different from rich-observation RL, the problem of IGL also contains a unique challenge in identifying the semantic meaning of the decoded class, which is addressed by a symmetry-breaking procedure.
+In this work, we focus on binary latent rewards, for which symmetry breaking is possible using one policy (per action).
+Breaking symmetry in more general latent reward spaces is a topic for future work.
+A possible negative societal impact of this work can be performance instability, especially with inappropriate use of the techniques in risk-sensitive applications.
 Barring intentional misuse, we envision several potential benefits of the proposed approach.
-The proposed algorithm broadens the scope of IGL's feasibility for real-world applications (where action signals are included in the feedback).
+The proposed algorithm broadens the scope of IGL's feasibility for real-world applications.
 Imagine an agent being trained to interpret the brain signals of a user to control a prosthetic arm.
 The brain’s response (feedback vector) to an action is a neural signal that may contain information about the action itself.
 This is so prevalent in neuroimaging that fMRI studies routinely use specialized techniques to orthogonalize different information (e.g. action and reward) within the same signal~\citep{momennejad2012human,momennejad2013encoding,belghazi2018mine,shah2020hardness}.
 Another example is a continually self-calibrating eye tracker, used by people with motor disabilities such as ALS~\citep{hansen2004gaze,liu2010eye,mott2017improving,gao2021x2t}.
 A learning agent adapting to the ability of such users can encounter feedback directly influenced by the calibration correction action.
-The proposed approach is a stepping stone on the path to solving IGL in such complex settings, overcoming the need for explicit rewards as well as explicit separation of action and feedback information.
+The proposed approach is a stepping stone on the path to solving IGL for complex interactive settings, overcoming the need for explicit rewards as well as explicit separation of action and feedback information.